dortania/Getting-Started-With-ACPI/Laptops/backlight-methods/manual.md

 ### On Linux
 These steps work on Ubuntu and may work on other distros.
 If not then try the procedure for Windows.
-Use the `lspci` command to get your display adapters 16-bit PCI domain number.
+Use the `lspci` command to get your display adapters PCI identification number.
 The output here will be different on your system!
 ```
 # lspci -D